Pregnancy toxaemia in cows

 Fat pregnant cows, particularly those carrying twin calves, are very susceptible to pregnancy toxaemia.
 The disease most commonly occurs in cows that are in the last two months of pregnancy or that have just calved.

-Changing the diet of pregnant beef cows from a good quality, to a poor quality diet in an attempt to reduce body weight and enhance ease of calving may result in in pregnancy toxaemia.
+Changing the diet of pregnant beef cows from a good quality, to a poor quality diet in an attempt to reduce body weight and enhance ease of calving may result in pregnancy toxaemia.

 The cause of pregnancy toxaemia